 - Access to 80% of the U.S. market in the span of a two-hour flight

 - Two million square feet of warehouse space on-site

 Import and export with ease

-Proximity to the fastest-growing ports in the country gives Georgia businesses a strong competitive advantage when it comes to efficient shipping.
+Proximity to the fastest-growing port in the country gives Georgia businesses a strong competitive advantage when it comes to efficient shipping.
 Our state's waterways and ports are your gateway to the world, sending product around the globe and bringing foreign goods into our state.
 The Georgia Ports Authority oversees operations of our deepwater and inland ports, ensuring efficient productivity.
 Through these ports, raw materials and finished products find their way to and from destinations around the globe.

 - The Port of Savannah is the fastest-growing in the U.S.